 Deliverable 6: Disseminate findings to U.K. medical community.

-The AiResponse project has gained momentum and funding on the back of the COVID-19 pandemic, as the use of drone technology could support social distancing, limits cross-contamination, and reduces medical and logistics staff exposure to unnecessary health risks.
+The AiResponse project has gained momentum and funding on the back of the COVID-19 pandemic, as the use of drone technology could support social distancing, limits cross-contamination, and reduce medical and logistics staff exposure to unnecessary health risks.

 Patients could also see significant benefits with faster delivery of critical medical supplies such as vaccines and test results.